kamelzcs/vim/README.md

 Use `:so %` to source file.
 Use source as an ex-command will lead to some errors.

+If user Kubuntu, install vim-gtk to unsure the system clipboard support.

+Install the latested vim, maybe https://launchpad.net/~nmi/+archive/vim-snapshots is good for YouCompleteMe.

+Reinstall the Vundle if failed.

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.